Wurmie/rshell/README.md

 	* if connectors are by itself, will not work
 ##Things not to do
 Does not do
+ls.cpp
 	* when all 3 flags are passed with file, does not output everything
 	* R sometimes does not work properly
+	* None of the special characters work properly.
+	* multiple /'s do not work properly